 Government and political system in the UK

 The UK is a constitutional monarchy, similar to countries such as Spain, the Netherlands, Japan, and the United Arab Emirates.
-This means that a monarch – in this case, Queen Elizabeth II – acts as Head of State.
-It is a parliamentary democracy where the elected British Government, the head of which is the Prime Minister, holds executive power.
+This means that a monarch acts as Head of State.
+Since of the passing of Queen Elizabeth II on 8 September 2022, the current monarch is King Charles III.
+The UK is a parliamentary democracy where the elected British Government, the head of which is the Prime Minister, holds executive power.

 Two chambers exercise legislative power: the lower chamber – the House of Commons – made up of 650 elected regional Members of Parliament (MP); and the upper chamber – the House of Lords – made up of a mixture of appointed and hereditary peers.
 Unlike with elected MPs, the number of members in the House of Lords is not fixed.
 Currently there around 800 members from across the parties, as well as non-affiliated members.